wireapp/brand/Tone of Voice.md

 _(based on feedback from Support ToV discussion w/ founders)_

-Examples of the language we currently use to describe the Zeta product feeling:
+Examples of the language we currently use to describe the Wire product feeling:

 * Elegant
 * Clean